gemrb/gemrb.github.io/GUIScript/functions/GameGetSelectedPCSingle.md

 ---
 title: GameGetSelectedPCSingle
 module: GemRB
-layout: gs-function
 ---

 **Prototype:** GemRB.GameGetSelectedPCSingle (flag)

 **Description:** If flag is 0 or omitted, then returns currently active pc in non-walk environment (i.e. in shops, inventory, ...).
 If flag is set to non-zero, then returns the currently speaking PC.
 If there is no such PC, then returns 0.